vaultec81/docs/docs/index.md

 It is possible to integrate Mailscript's services directly into your own projects.
 To do so you can interact with the API directly.
 The API was built using the [OpenAPI Specification](https://swagger.io/resources/open-api/) which allows developers to interact with the underlying abstractions directly.

-You can use the following API definitions file: http://api.mailscript.com/swagger and we also offer a playground to try the API here: http://api.mailscript.com/docs/v1/
+You can use the following API definitions file: [`http://api.mailscript.com/swagger`](http://api.mailscript.com/swagger) and we also offer a playground to try the API here: [`http://api.mailscript.com/docs/v1/`](http://api.mailscript.com/docs/v1).

-Take into consideration that these two endpoints work with production code and are subject to account limits and every usage counts against your limits.
+Take into consideration that these two endpoints work with production code and are subject to account limits and every usage counts against those limits.

 ### SDK Clients